florianwirth/PointAtMe/README.md

 ## Safety Instruction

-In our tool, we did not include a floor or horizon with which an annotator could oneself.
+In our tool, we did not include a floor or horizon with which an annotator could orient oneself.
 That's why turning the point cloud with 6 DOF might yield to motion sickness or loosing orientation.
-We therefore recommend to sit down during annotation.
+We therefore recommend to sit down during annotation, heading towards the two sensors.
 Noone can assure your safety if you label while standing.
 Furthermore, we advise you to make a break every now and then to prevent motion sickness or headache.

 ## Using the Label Tool